DOC-REF: FRC-2026-04-28Rev 04 / 2026

 $15k - $60k

 After remediation, the 3PAO must validate that fixes are effective.
 Retesting is often not included in the initial assessment fee.
-Clarify retesting costs before signing the 3PAO contract.
+Clarify retesting costs before signing.

 Opportunity Cost

 For a 50-person engineering team, FedRAMP authorization can consume the equivalent of 2-4 full-time engineers for 12-18 months.
-This is time not spent on product development, feature releases, or customer work.
+Time not spent on product development, feature releases, or customer work.

 Delayed Feature Releases